yqkee0411/smart_gate_opener/README.md

 ## Overview

 This project adds smart control to my home's gate system.
-Instead of replacing the gate controller, I used an ESP8266 with a relay to **simulate a physical button press**, preserving full compatibility with the original remote control.
-Additionally, I integrated a **state detection mechanism** by reading a GPIO signal from the gate's lighting relay, which indicates whether the gate is open or closed.
+Instead of replacing the gate controller which is expensive and wasteful, I used an ESP8266 with a relay to **simulate a physical button press**, preserving full compatibility with the original remote control.
+Additionally, I integrated a **state detection mechanism** by reading a GPIO signal from the gate's lighting relay, which indicates whether the gate is open or closed (Depending on the control board model, you mileage may vary).

 **Motivation:**
 - Frequent parcel deliveries when I am not home.